uxbyjoao/handshake/README.md

 If you want to create a custom color theme (please do, and submit a pull request with it!
 I'll be very happy), you can do so by following these steps:

 1. Duplicate one of the folders inside `src/styles/themes`; any one will be fine.
-2. Rename the folder to whatever you want your name to be called.
+2. Rename the folder to whatever you want your new theme to be called.
-3. Edit your `config.yml` file to point to your new theme.
+3. Edit your `config.yml`'s `theme` property to point to your new theme.
 This should be the same as your new theme's folder name in Step 2.
-4. Edit the variables in `theme.scss` to your liking.
+4. Edit the variables in your new theme's `theme.scss` file to your liking.

 **Important!** Every theme **MUST** have a `theme.scss` file inside its folder.
-Gulp dynamically injects a theme by looking for a file called `theme.scss` inside `src/styles/themes/<theme-name>`, where `<theme-name>` is whatever the `theme` property in your `config.yml` is.
+Gulp dynamically injects a theme when compiling your Sass by looking for a file called `theme.scss` inside `src/styles/themes/<theme-name>`, where `<theme-name>` is whatever the `theme` property in your `config.yml` is.
+If there is no `theme.scss` file, your build process will crash.

 ## Customizing a Theme